Announcements

 Dave Weaver, KB5SBP, at the Skywarn Net Control stationMore specifically, our Arkansas Skywarn organization operates under a memorandum of understanding with the NWS, the Central Arkansas Radio Emergency Net (CAREN), and the Arkansas Weather Net, Inc. Spotters and net control operators of Arkansas Skywarn are licensed amateur radio operators.
 Our Skywarn nets are called up by the Severe Weather Forecaster on duty at the NWS, when severe weather approaches the area of responsibility of the North Little Rock office.
 This area is all of Arkansas with the exception of the NW, SW, SE, and NE corners, which are the responsibility of other adjacent NWS offices.

-Arkansas Skywarn and CAREN appreciates the cooperation of Renee Fair and her staff at the NWS.
-Severe storm spotting and reporting with the NWS and Arkansas Skywarn has been in operation for some 28 years.
+Arkansas Skywarn and CAREN appreciates the cooperation of the entire NWS staff.
+Severe storm spotting and reporting with the NWS and Arkansas Skywarn has been in operation for over 30 years.
 We welcome any amateur radio operators who are interested in storm spotting, and encourage all Skywarn participants to take the Severe Storm Spotters' course offered by the NWS.

 Skywarn Repeater Systems